-There are 130 people who die each day from opioid drug overdoses.
+130 people die each day from opioid drug overdoses.
 Opioid drug misuse has become so widespread in America that the U.S. Department of Health and Human Services declared it a public health emergency in 2017.
 As people look for a solution to the opioid epidemic, a recent study brings hope that CBD can be used as a tool to support addiction recovery by curbing the intense cravings associated with opioid use.
+Here is all you need to know about CBD and recovery:

 A Crisis Decades in the Making